mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 7. Close the settings window

-8. For the Calibration Sample number enter `305738` (if you don't have access to the archive you can use `193749` which is included in the systems test data).
+8. For the Calibration Sample number enter `305738`.

 9. Tick the Plot Calibrated Workspace option.